arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a DUI and DWI in Arkansas?

-In the State of Arkansas, a person is guilty of a Driving Under Influence (DUI) or Driving While Intoxicated (DWI) when such person is impaired to the extent that the driver’s reaction, motor skills and judgments are substantially altered, and therefore poses as a danger of physical Injury or death to himself and other road users.
-In other words, a DUI or DWI is driving under the condition of impairment that can be caused by an intoxicating liquor or a controlling drugs or substance, which is a serious traffic offense in the state.
+In the State of Arkansas, a person is guilty of Driving Under the Influence (DUI) or Driving While Intoxicated (DWI) when impaired to the extent that their reactions, motor skills, and judgments are substantially altered, posing a danger of physical injury or death to themselves and other road users.
+In other words, a DUI or DWI is driving while impaired by alcohol or drugs, which is a serious traffic offense in the state.
 DUI Offenders are tried by the Circuit Courts for the criminal offense of endangering another person’s life.
-The Department of Motor Vehicle is responsible for imposing penalties for committing a traffic offense.
+The Department of Motor Vehicles is responsible for imposing penalties for traffic offenses.

 What is the Difference Between a DUI and a DWI in Arkansas?

-Theoretically, there is a difference between a DUI and a DWI in Arkansas.
-A DUI is used to refer to a juvenile driver who is intoxicated to a point of impairment.
-Meanwhile, DWI is used to refer to an adult driver who is intoxicated to a point of impairment.
-Practically, DUI or DWI implies that the driver is;
+In Arkansas, a DUI is used to refer to a juvenile driver who is intoxicated to the point of impairment, while DWI refers to an adult driver who is similarly impaired.
+Practically, DUI or DWI implies that the driver is:

 • Driving under the influence of a controlled substance or intoxicants